The infrared problem in QED: A lesson from a model with Coulomb interaction and realistic photon emission: Introduction

 For the solution of the infrared problem in quantum electrodynamics (QED) two strategies have been adopted:

 A) Exploit the fact that all experiments involve limitations on the detection of soft photons.

 In the perturbative approach, this has led to the introduction of an infrared cutoff $\Delta E$ corresponding to the energy resolution of the photon detectors \cite{YFS}.
 A Lorentz invariant formulation of such a program has been advocated by Buchholz \cite{Bu1} and further developed in \cite{BPS} and \cite{BR}.
-A similar philosophy is at the basis of Steinmann's notion of particle detection \cite{St} and of Dybalski's non-perturbative approach to scattering involving massless particles \cite{Dy}.
+A similar philosophy is at the basis of Steinmann's notion of particle detection \cite{St}.

 B) Pursue the program of the construction of an $S$-matrix by quantum field theory (QFT) methods.